-The "Remuneration and incentive policies of Eurizon Capital Real Asset SGR S.p.A." (the "Policies") are prepared based on the Remuneration and Incentive Policies of Eurizon Capital SGR (the "EC SGR") in keeping with the Remuneration and Incentive Policies of the Intesa Sanpaolo Group and, if not in contrast, nor regulated or more restrictive, in compliance with European regulations (on UCITS and AIFM) and national regulations (Bank of Italy Regulation of 5 December 2019 implementing Articles 4 undecies and 6(1), b), c-bis) of the Consolidated Finance Act (TUF) ("Bank of Italy Regulation of 5 December 2019"), that govern the asset management sector.
+The "Remuneration and incentive policies of Eurizon Capital SGR S.p.A." (hereinafter also "Policies") are prepared based on the Remuneration and Incentive Policies of the Intesa Sanpaolo Group and, if not in contrast, unregulated or more restrictive, in compliance with European legislation ("UCITS Directive" and "AIFM Directive") as well as national regulations (Bank of Italy Regulation of 5 December 2019 implementing Articles 4-undecies and 6(1) b) and c-bis) of the TUF (hereinafter also the "Bank of Italy Regulation of 5 December 2019") that regulate the asset management sector.